XenServer

 • To install XenServer host from a bootable USB:

-1. Use a tool like rufus or diskpart to create a bootable USB from the XenServer installation ISO.
+1. Create a bootable USB from the XenServer installation ISO.
 Ensure that the tool does not alter the contents of the ISO file.

 2. Insert the bootable USB drive into the target system.